aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

     ├── assets          <-  Screenshots and images.
     ├── conf            <-  Configuration files associated with the │                       various pipelines as well as for logging.
-    ├── data            <-  The folder that is to contain the DVC files │                       of the project.
-Contents of folder will be │                       ignored except for `.dvc` and `.gitignore` │                       files.
+    ├── data            <-  Folder to contain any data for the various │                       pipelines.
+Ignored by Git except its │                       `.gitkeep` file.
     ├── docker          <-  Dockerfiles associated with the various │                       stages of the pipeline.
     ├── docs            <-  A default Sphinx project; see sphinx-doc.org
     │                       for details.
-    ├── models          <-  DVC files of trained and serialised models.
+    ├── models          <-  Directory for trained and serialised models.
     ├── notebooks       <-  Jupyter notebooks.
 Naming convention is a │                       number (for ordering), the creator's
     │                       initials, and a short `-` delimited